badreerauniyar/NepalVisualApp/EDGE_FUNCTION_SETUP.md

 After deployment, try creating a user from the User Management page.
 The function will:
 - Verify the caller is a superadmin
-- Create the user in Supabase Auth
+- Create the user in Supabase Auth using `inviteUserByEmail` (sends email automatically)
 - Assign the specified role
-- Send a password reset email to the user
+- User receives an invitation email with a link to set their password

 ## How It Works